shanebweaver/martha-build/README.md

 - Heating mat: [VIVOSUN Durable Waterproof Seedling Heat Mat Warm Hydroponic Heating Pad 10" x 20.75" MET Standard](https://www.amazon.com/gp/product/B00P7U259C)

 Place the heating mat under the perlite tray at the bottom of the tent.
 Run the cable out of the tent and to the thermostat controller, then to the power strip on the `switched` side.

-Configure the thermostat controller to turn on/off as you see fit.
-For the space my tent is in, I found it fair to have it maintain ~65F degrees.

 ### Exhaust